-In the July 2014 school holidays, Trinity College welcomes the New York Jazz Symposium to Trinity!
+In the July 2015 school holidays, Trinity College hosted the New York Jazz Symposium for the last time

-The New York Jazz Symposium brings renowned jazz teachers to work with dedicated, devoted and passionate young jazz musicians in Melbourne.
-To the backdrop of Trinity College's beautiful grounds, you will work with renowned Carl Allen, Rodney Jones, Matthew Jodrell, Chris Ziemba, Carla Cook, Jordan Pettay, Davin Starks!
-You will find that your performance skills are transformed – and you will meet other like minded passionate, young jazz musicians!
+The New York Jazz Symposium hosted renowned jazz teachers to work with dedicated, devoted and passionate young jazz musicians in Melbourne.
+To the backdrop of Trinity College's beautiful grounds, students worked with renowned Carl Allen, Rodney Jones, Matthew Jodrell, Chris Ziemba, Carla Cook and Jordan Pettay!
+Students found that their performance skills were transformed – and they met other like minded passionate, young jazz musicians!

-Learn from some of the world's greatest jazz musicians and be surrounded by other young jazz enthusiasts from Australia and other parts of the world, just like you!
+Learning from some of the world's greatest jazz musicians and being surrounded by other young jazz enthusiasts from Australia and other parts of the world, was an incredible expereince for all.

 Jazz School highlights